Oversight and a Coordinated Strategy Needed to Implement the Army Workload and Performance System

 Agency Affected: Department of Defense

 Comments: DOD concurred with our recommendation.
-However, as of 03/01/2013, the Army has not submitted any reports to Congress on the implementation of the system's master plan.
+However, as of July 1, 2013, the Army had not submitted any reports to Congress on the implementation of the system's master plan.
+We will continue to monitor DOD's actions in this area.